toumoro/cdk-constructs/examples/tm-webapp/README.md

 | domainName                                | Domain name for the application                      |
 | hostedZoneId                              | Hosted Zone ID for the domain                        |

 ```
 aws ssm put-parameter --name "<Parameter>" --type "String" --value "<Description>"
 ```
+### First deploy

+Run the deploy command and let the

 ### Modifying removal policy to allow destuction of everything

 We're using an aspect to apply the RETAIN policy to every resource in the application.
 Before destroying, we must deploy change it to DESTROY.